 Supply Chain Management

-Under the Division of Financial Services, Supply Chain Management is driven to provide Hennepin County Medical Center's patients, families, and staff with quality products that are safe and cost-effective.
+Under the Division of Financial Services, Supply Chain Management is driven to provide Hennepin Healthcare's patients, families, and staff with quality products that are safe and cost-effective.
 We are committed to creating a network of organizations by designing and managing a seamless, value-added supply chain through collaboration with our suppliers, customers, and the community.